timtim17/BYOB/BYOB/README.md

 --------------

 ### `\BYOB\`
 Program Files for BYOB.
-Can be launched using the shortcut in the root directory.
+Due to shortcut problems you'll need to create your own shortcut if you want one.
+Pretty much any shortcut (`.lnk`) file will be `.gitignored`.

 ### `\Class Docs\`
 Some documents used in class.